Bethany Children’s Home follows the model of trauma-informed care in all programs. Each program is hosted on campus in

-First and foremost, Bethany Children’s Home has expanded their services to provide a Helping Hands program to shelter unaccompanied children who have crossed our borders to enter the United States.
-Most noteworthy, these children are seeking to reunite with their families who reside in the United States.
-Therefore, many of these children are victims of human trafficking and/or have come from bad environments.
+Bethany Children’s Home has expanded their services to provide a Helping Hands program to shelter unaccompanied children who have crossed our borders to enter the United States.
+These children are seeking to reunite with their families who reside in the United States.
+Many of these children are victims of human trafficking and/or have come from bad environments.
 The children are in desperate need of a safe and appropriate shelter while seeking reunification with their family members so they can start a happy life in the United States.

 To view what positions are available for this program and to apply, visit our Employment Page!

 Transitional Living Residences

-Secondly, the Transitional Living Program at Bethany is a trauma-informed, strength-based and responsive program.
-Transitional Living Program helps young adults prepare to be living independently in the community by offering young adults an opportunity towards independence.
-Therefore, young adults will utilize the independent living skills they have learned previously by practicing with staff.
-Then, working those same skills on their own at an appointed time.
-Above all, this program allows our youth to further develop and practice sustaining the following skills:
+Young adults will utilize the independent living skills they have learned previously by practicing with team members.
+Later they work on those same skills on their own at an appointed time.
+This program allows our youth to further develop and practice sustaining the following skills: